artsy/artsy.github.io/_posts/2019-04-06-omakase-relay.markdown

 {% include epic_img.html url="/images/omakase-relay/isolation.png" title="Relay isolation tree" style="width:100%;" %}

 You let Relay be responsible for consolidating all your fragments into a query, request it, and (mostly) passing it through your component hierarchy.
-This means Relay powered component can be safely changed and drastically reduces the chance for unintended consequences elsewhere.
+This means Relay powered components can be safely changed and drastically reduces the chance for unintended consequences elsewhere.

 This isolation gives Artsy engineers the safety to work on projects with tens of contributors over long time